benhoyt/benhoyt.github.com/writings/mugo.md

     go tool cover -html build/coverage.out -o build/coverage.html
 ```

 I initially included a couple of features that the compiler didn't use, so they weren't tested, and showed up as red in the coverage report.
 Apart from a [couple of things](https://github.com/benhoyt/mugo/blob/1b80f2cf25cbf6ca1ada744c4b11bb85cd0c7fe3/mugo.go#L1552-L1573) that it just seemed consistent to have, like the `!` not operator and string slice assignment, I removed unused features.
+Now I have [full coverage](https://htmlpreview.github.io/?https://github.com/benhoyt/mugo/blob/master/coverage.html#file1) of the features, excluding error handling.

 Once or twice I had to break out `gdb` for debugging.
 My x86 assembly skills are definitely rusty, and I've never written serious 64-bit assembly.
-I'm sure there are many ways to improve the output, even with the one-pass constraint -- but I've left those improvements as an exercise for the reader. :-) I'd welcome suggestions, however!
+I'm sure there are many ways to improve the output, even with the one-pass constraint -- but I've left those improvements as an exercise for the reader. :-) I'd welcome suggestions!

 ## Lexer and parser

 Go has nice, simple syntax that's easy to tokenize and parse.
-Mugo uses a single-character of lookahead in its lexer, and a typical recursive-descent parser.
+Mugo uses a single character of lookahead in its lexer, and a typical recursive-descent parser.

-The [lexer](https://github.com/benhoyt/mugo/blob/1b80f2cf25cbf6ca1ada744c4b11bb85cd0c7fe3/mugo.go#L88) is basically a big switch (except it's lots of `if` statements, because I didn't implement `switch`) on the next character, which is stored in a global integer `c`.
+The [lexer](https://github.com/benhoyt/mugo/blob/1b80f2cf25cbf6ca1ada744c4b11bb85cd0c7fe3/mugo.go#L88) is basically a big set of `if` statements on the next character, which is stored in a global integer `c`.
 Here's a snippet of what it looks like:

 ```go
 func next() {